Utkarsh9354/Indian-Restaurants-Insights/README.md

 ![Screenshot 2024-12-23 150337](https://github.com/user-attachments/assets/c50c0050-feae-4c8a-b18f-80da570621a3)
 This repository features an in-depth analysis of Indian restaurants data, leveraging SQL queries and visualization techniques to derive meaningful insights.
 The analysis focuses on ratings, cost metrics, cuisine types, and vote distributions.
-Results are designed for Power BI visualization to build an interactive dashboard.
+Results are designed for Power BI visualization to build an interactive dashboard, enabling strategic decisions for restaurant management and customer engagement.

 # Dataset Description